YggdrasiI/PBStats/README.md

 problems.
 The Mod does not change any game mechanics.

-If you're interested to use this mod in your games note that it's possible to transfer save games without mod name to save games of this mod.
-(This transformation isn't reversible if the save game is protected with a password.)
+If you're interested to use this mod in your games note that it's possible to transfer save games without mod name to save games of this mod, but you must replace the default DLL (of this mod) with the DLL for 18 players, see Assets/CvGameCoreDLL.dll.18players.
+Remove the admin password before you tranfer your save game and reset it after.
 Look at **PBs/convertSavesToMod.sh** if you want convert your saves.